MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Export-CMQuery.md

 # Export-CMQuery

 ## SYNOPSIS

-Exports a query from Configuration Manager.
+Export a query from Configuration Manager.

 ## SYNTAX